 If you have warm-season grass, you can aerate your lawn in the early summer, during the peak growth period.
 Aeration for cool-season grasses is best in fall.
 Using a core or spike aerator to remove small plugs of dirt and grass will allow the roots to spread out and moisture, oxygen, and other nutrients to easily absorb into the soil.
 You can rent a mechanical aerator or use a manual one.

-Maintaining a lush, healthy lawn does take a bit of time and effort, so if you don’t want to do all this yourself, let the professionals at Reddi Lawn Care take care of it for you.
+Maintaining a healthy lawn does take a bit of time and effort, so if you don’t want to do all this yourself, let the professionals at Reddi Lawn Care take care of it for you.
 Call us today at 316-858-0736 to schedule your service.

 Resources found on our website are provided as general guidelines, and Reddi Industries does not assume any liability resulting from the provided information.